Search for:

 After an enforced hiatus due to the COVID-19 pandemic, Hatton Musical Theatre bounced back with Elf The Musical in October 2021.
 This time at a new venue, the Rhoda McGaw Theatre, Woking, where the cast played to sell out audiences once again.
 In April 2022 our cabaret show , Movies, Musicals & More, was performed at a more intimate brand new venue Buzz, Woking.

-After the sell out success of Oliver! in October 2023, Hatton are producing their first junior show, Matilda Jr. This production will run in rep with Songs from Blockbusters, Broadway & Beyond (a cabaret show) at BUZZ, Woking in April 2024.
 Please contact us here if you want to come and meet us at a rehearsal.
 We hope to see you soon!